AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/hooks.md

 <InlineAlert variant="info" slots="text"/>

 These responses are adapted from the [Commerce webhook responses](../../webhooks/responses.md#responses).
-You can modify the response implementation in the code as needed.
+You can modify the response implementation in your code as needed.